County Executive - Macomb Matters February 2023 Issue 86

 - Expanded eligibility of family members for bereavement time and sick leave

 - Juneteenth (June 19) as a designated yearly holiday

 - Increased eligibility for participation in the Deferred Retirement Option Plan (DROP).
 The vesting requirement of December 31, 2012, was eliminated.
 Beginning in January 2023, any employee who is a member of the Macomb County Employees’ Retirement System may voluntarily elect to participate in the DROP.

 The new contracts will be published online as soon as the drafts are completed, approved and signed.
 This can take several weeks, due to the number of unions whose contracts are renewed.
 If you have any questions about the specific changes that apply to you, please contact your union representative.

 Many of these changes will also be implemented for non-union employees and the Human Resources policies are also currently being revised.

 The Board of Commissioners has announced the continuation of the Macomb County Casual Day Charitable Collections Program.
 Participating employees (with department leader permission) may wear casual clothing to work on Fridays (or other designated day), if they donate at least a dollar.
 Participating departments will be monitored, and donations are sent in a timely fashion.
 Collected donations are then sent by the Board Office to the assigned charities.

-The BOC earlier this year announced the full list of programs it will support in 2022.
+The BOC recently announced the full list of programs it will support in 2023.
 Stay tuned for additional announcements on the topic, and in the meantime, if you are able, please participate in the upcoming Casual Days that will help: